locxter/mcrpd/README.md

 ## How to change the macros

 As all macros are hard programmed, you need to modify the firmware located in `mcrpd.ino` and then reflash it using the Arduino IDE in order to change them.
 For realizing your specific macros follow the [keyboard library guide](https://www.arduino.cc/reference/en/language/functions/usb/keyboard/) from the Arduino Foundation and paste your snippets into the different cases defined in the switch statement.

-## Dependencies

-I generally try to minimize dependencies, but I'm a one man crew and can therefore only support Ubuntu as I'm running it myself.
-Anyway, you need to have the following packages installed for everything to work properly:

-- Arduino IDE as a way to compile the Arduino code.
-Install it with `sudo apt install arduino`.
-- FreeCAD for editing and exporting the CAD file.
-Install it with `sudo apt install freecad`.
-- Gedit for editing the source code.
-Install it with `sudo apt install gedit`.